fffonion/lua-resty-acme/README.md

 take tens of seconds to finish.
 During the meantime, requests with such SNI are responsed with the fallback certificate.

-Note that `domain_whitelist` must be set to include your domain that you wish to server autossl, to prevent potential abuse using fake SNI in SSL handshake.
+Note that `domain_whitelist` or `domain_whitelist_callback` must be set to include your domain that you wish to server autossl, to prevent potential abuse using fake SNI in SSL handshake.
+`domain_whitelist` defines a table that includes all domains should be included, and `domain_whitelist_callback` defines a function that accepts domain as parameter and return boolean to indicate if it should be included.
 ```lua
 domain_whitelist = { "domain1.com", "domain2.com", "domain3.com" },
 ```